 Academic Integrity Council

 The Academic Integrity Council (AIC) is a Standing Committee of Senate.
-It is composed of the Vice-Principal Academic as Chair, the Registrar, who is also the Secretary, the associate Deans of the Faculties, and the Deputy Director of Cadets.
+It is composed of the Vice-Principal Academic as Chair, the Registrar, who is also the Secretary, the Associate Deans of the Faculties or a Faculty Representative, and the Deputy Director of Cadets.
 The AIC promotes and develops measures to encourage Academic Integrity.
 The AIC will advise Faculty Council, Deans’ Council and Senate on all aspects of Academic Integrity.
 The AIC is also responsible to review all investigative files and related documentation for cases involving an Academic Integrity violation, and to determine whether an Academic Integrity violation has occurred, and if so, to decide on the appropriate Academic Sanction to be imposed.
 Commanding Officers for CAF personnel will be notified of any findings and the sanction imposed by the AIC by the Registrar.

 - Karl Michaud